brandenburg/np-schedulability-analysis/README.md

 The output is provided in CSV format and consists of the following columns:

 1. The input file name.
-2. The schedulability result: 1 if the job is *is* schedulable, 0 if it is *not*.
+2. The schedulability result: 1 if the job is is schedulable, 0 if it is not (or if an inexact analysis can't prove it to be schedulable).
 3. The number of jobs in the job set.
 4. The number of states that were explored.
 5. The number of edges that were discovered.